Iowa High School Hockey League/Midwest High School Hockey League

 Omaha Jr. Lancers - End in pool play

-Waterloo Warriors - Quarterfinalist
+Waterloo Warriors - Division II Quarterfinalist

 Dubuque, Kansas City and Omaha fail to advance from pool play.
 Waterloo is defeated in the quarterfinals.
 Des Moines advances to the semifinals but is defeated by Bethal Park, Pennsylvania, 3-1.